qCring/QuickVtk/docs/content/_docs/articles/implementing-a-vtk-wrapper-class.md

 {% endhighlight %}

+In case you want to read more on wrapper constructors, take a look at [this article]({{ site.baseurl }}/docs/reference/wrapper-constructors).
+You will find some information on why `SafeDownCast` is used to assign the `m_vtkObject` member variable from the [Vtk::Algorithm]({{ site.baseurl }}/api/Vtk/Algorithm) base and other implementation details.

 ## Property Methods
-The [property system](https://doc.qt.io/qt-5/properties.html) uses `get-` and `set-` methods to read/write values from/to our C++ instance when interacting with the object from [QML](https://doc.qt.io/qt-5/qtqml-index.html).
-We will forward new values to the underlying [vtkPointSource](https://vtk.org/doc/nightly/html/classvtkPointSource.html) object via `m_vtkObject`, inform the [QML](https://doc.qt.io/qt-5/qtqml-index.html) engine that a value changed by emitting a `-notified` signal and update the visualization pipeline in order to render a new frame.
+The [property system](https://doc.qt.io/qt-5/properties.html) uses `get-` and `set-` methods to read/write values from/to our C++ instance when interacting with the object in [QML](https://doc.qt.io/qt-5/qtqml-index.html).
+We will forward new values to the underlying [vtkPointSource](https://vtk.org/doc/nightly/html/classvtkPointSource.html) object using the `m_vtkObject` member, inform the [QML](https://doc.qt.io/qt-5/qtqml-index.html) engine that a value changed by emitting a `-notified` signal, and update the visualization pipeline in order to render a new frame using an `update` method which is available for all [Vtk::Algorithm]({{ site.baseurl }}/api/Vtk/Algorithm)-derived classes.

 ### getNumberOfPoints
 This method will be called from [QML](https://doc.qt.io/qt-5/qtqml-index.html) to retrieve the value for the `numberOfPoints` property.
 We will return the value from `m_vtkObject->GetNumberOfPoints()` to make sure that our wrapper always returns the same value that our [vtkPointSource](https://vtk.org/doc/nightly/html/classvtkPointSource.html) object is operating on.